zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/common/project-setup-free-tier.md

 1. Select the compartment you want to add the project to.
 >>>>>>> c519300f8720f635ce9f3b978f81ed16ec594bef:oci-library/oci-hol/oci-datascience/common/project-setup.md
 1. (Optional, but recommended) Enter a unique name (255 character limit) for the project.
-If you don't provide a name, a name is automatically generated for you.
+If you do not provide a name, a name is automatically generated for you.
 For example, ``datascienceproject20200108222435``.
 1. (Optional, but recommended) Enter a description (400 character limit) for the project.
-If you don't add a description, it remains empty.
+If you do not add a description, it remains empty.
 1. (Optional) Add tags to easily locate and track the project by selecting a tag namespace, then entering the key and value.
 To add more than one tag, click **+Additional Tags**.
 [Tagging](https://docs.cloud.oracle.com/iaas/Content/Tagging/Concepts/taggingoverview.htm) describes the various tags that you can use organize and find projects including [cost-tracking tags](https://docs.cloud.oracle.com/iaas/Content/Tagging/Tasks/usingcosttrackingtags.htm).
 1. (Optional) To view the details for your project immediately after creation, select **VIEW DETAIL PAGE ON CLICKING CREATE.**.
     ![](./../speed-up-ds-with-the-ads-sdk/images/create-project2.png)